EliteTK/the-tk.com/_posts/2015-12-02-malloc-realloc-and-sizeof.md

 parentheses when its operand is an expression, the C standard does however require that for types, the type name has to be parenthesized.
 In the end, it's a style choice whether the parentheses are always there or not, but personally I think leaving them out is more consistent.
+(NB: The first example uses sizeof as such: `sizeof(type)`, personally I prefer leaving a space between `sizeof` and `(type)` as I would with most other operators.)